jamesturk/jamesturk.net/content/posts/deploying-hugo-to-cloudfront.md

 To speed things up you can manually invalidate pages out of the CloudFront distribution.
 (It'll still take 10-15 minutes for the edge nodes to receive the invalidation.)

-I've written a small Python script to automatically invalidate all objects in the public directory:
+*Update, May 22nd 2015*: This blog post originally used pathlib to get all files in the public/ directory, but CloudFront has been updated to accept glob invalidations.
+Now invalidating `/*` will count as a single invalidation and ensure the entire tree gets invalidated.

 ```
 #!/usr/bin/env python3
-import pathlib
 import boto.cloudfront

 # Credentials in ~/.aws/credentials
 DISTRIBUTION_ID = ''      # needs to be set, looks like E11J4SQ1T6811B

 if __name__ == '__main__':
-    # every file under public
-    paths = ['/'+str(p.relative_to('public'))
-             for p in pathlib.Path('public').rglob('*') if p.is_file()]

     cf = boto.cloudfront.CloudFrontConnection()
-    cf.create_invalidation_request(DISTRIBUTION_ID, paths)
+    cf.create_invalidation_request(DISTRIBUTION_ID, '/*')
-    print('created invalidation request for {} files'.format(len(paths)))
 ```

-This is overkill as it'll invalidate all objects, it'd be possible to figure out which objects have changed and only invalidate those.
+This is overkill as it'll invalidate all objects, it is also possible to figure out which objects have changed and only invalidate those.

-Note that by default you're allowed 1,000 free object invalidations a month, and then you start paying $0.005 per file.
+Note that by default you're allowed 1,000 free invalidations a month, and then you start paying $0.005 per file.
 For my purposes this is more than enough, but something to consider if you're constantly republishing.

 I save that file as `cf.py` and then update the `publish.sh` to look like: